Rudra15102004/Weather-Data-Analysis-kaggle/README.md

    - Apply filters to focus on specific weather parameters
    - Download results using the export buttons

+## 📊 Exploratory Data Insights

+### 🔹 Line Plot – Temperature Trend Over Time
+This plot shows how the temperature changes over time for the selected city.
+A steady upward trend is observed in summer (May to July) and a dip in winter (December to January), matching seasonal weather patterns.

+### 🔹 Box Plot – Monthly Temperature Distribution
+This boxplot reveals the spread of temperature each month.
+July displays a consistent high temperature with minimal variance, while March exhibits more variation.

+### 🔹 Scatter Plot – Temperature vs Precipitation
+A negative relationship is seen: higher temperatures often align with lower precipitation.
+This suggests drier periods during hotter months.

+### 🔹 Bar Chart – Average Temperature by City
+City X records the highest average temperatures, hinting at geographic or climatic influences such as altitude or urban heating.

+### 🔹 Heatmap – Correlation Matrix
+The correlation matrix shows:
+- A strong negative correlation between temperature and humidity.
+- Positive correlation between wind speed and gusts.
+This helps understand which factors move together and informs feature selection for modeling.

+### 🔹 Interactive Plots (Plotly)
+Interactive visualizations allow users to:
+- Hover to see specific data points.
+- Zoom into particular time ranges.
+- Dynamically explore seasonal/weather patterns.

+---

+## ✅ Summary of Key Findings
+- **Temperature trends** show clear seasonality.
+- **Precipitation** is more common during colder months.
+- **Geographic differences** in weather patterns are evident between cities.
+- **Strong correlations** exist between temperature, wind, and humidity.

 ### Outputs of Dashboards and plot and graphs

 ## 📊 Dashboard Screenshot

 ![Dashboard Preview](https://github.com/Rudra15102004/Weather-Data-Analysis-kaggle/blob/main/images/Dashboard.png)